Cluster provisioning with CAPI and Canonical Kubernetes¶

 You are now all set to deploy the MAAS CAPI infrastructure provider.

-Initialise the management cluster¶
+Initialize the management cluster¶

-clusterctl init --bootstrap ck8s --control-plane ck8s -i <infra-provider-of-choice>
+clusterctl init --bootstrap canonical-kubernetes --control-plane canonical-kubernetes -i <infra-provider-of-choice>

 Generate a cluster spec manifest¶